 - S (ASCII code 83 decimal) STOP button.
 Tester will behave as if the onscreen STOP button had been pressed.
-If a test is not in progress or the STOP button is not currently being displayed, this command is ignored. - X (ASCII code 88 decimal) export currently loaded process.
+If a test is not in progress or the STOP button is not currently being displayed, this command is ignored. - X (ASCII code 88 decimal) exports currently loaded process.
 When the HBLT is waiting for the START button, sending an X causes the HBLT to export the process presently being run via the serial channel exactly as if it had been EXPORTed via the Engineering Menu.
 Note that decimal points are omitted.
-See Appendix B for units description. - Y (ASCII code 89 decimal) redirect parallel port output to serial port.
-Used by Pressure Manager to redirect reports to the Windows application. - y (ASCII code 121 decimal) restores parallel port output back to original port. - Z (ASCII code 90 decimal) resume a test stopped by S command, burst, or leak.
+See Appendix B for units description. - Y (ASCII code 89 decimal) redirects the parallel port output to the serial port.
+Pressure Manager uses this command to redirect reports to the Windows application. - y (ASCII code 121 decimal) restores the parallel port output back to the original port. - Z (ASCII code 90 decimal) resume a test stopped by S command, burst, or leak.
 If a burst or leak stopped the test, the cylinder is refilled.
 If stopped in a pressurized state, the HBLT is re-pressurized.